Darksidesfear/fb-user-stealer/README.md

+# Facebook user stealer

-# Introduction
+## Introduction
-FBBOT is library to do some `hack` to facebook
+This library steal user sessions from Facebook.

 You can use it to login with your email and password on facebook account (which facebook never let you do it)